craftson/spec/README.md

 on length; however, the length of the description should be reasonable, or within 500 characters.
 Helps people to discover the package.

-- `"links"` - Object.
+- `"links"` - Object with keys as strings.
 Describes relevant links to the project.
-Each value of the array is a URI describing the location of a specific link.
+Each value of the object is a URI describing the location of a specific link.
 There are several recommended links to associate with the package:

   - `"homepage"` - The homepage of the package.
   - `"issues"` - Where to report issues.